samuelbenga/wolof-keyboard/README.md

 ## About

-Wolof Keyboard is a keyboard layout designed to facilitate writing Wolof on digital devices.
+Wolof Keyboard is a Windows keyboard layout designed to facilitate writing Wolof on digital devices.

 The project was created to make standard Wolof orthography more accessible and to support the growing use of national languages in digital and professional environments.